Great Smoky Mountains National Park Guide | GSMNP

 Hikes

 One-hundred fifty maintained hiking trails totaling more than 800 miles crisscross the Park.
-Many parallel trout streams and lead to waterfalls.
-Several hikes are featured within these pages.
-They offer great opportunities to get out of your vehicle to view wildflowers in spring, fantastic mountain vistas in winter, fall foliage in the autumn, and record-size trees in summer.
+Several hikes offer great opportunities to get out of your vehicle to view wildflowers, mountain vistas, and changing foliage.

 Clingmans Dome